cmatth25/722_Group/TreeBuilding.md

 #### Sequences for alignment (or not)

 Remember using 16S in the metagenomics tutorial for microbial identification?
 It's a great ortholog for phylogenetic tree making for the same reason.
+Carl Woese famously used 16S to differentiate between Bacteria and Archea using 16S and used the small rRNA subunit more generally to propose the above Tree of Life.
 Let's retrieve some 16S sequences from experimental isolates and some related type strains to get a better idea what we're working with and where they fall in the Actinobacterial tree.
-Here's a link to some rRNA sequences
+Here's a link to some rRNA sequences.

 ```
 {}